 Important: Before running this function, please ensure that:

-• You have a valid Hugging Face API token (via hf_token or the HF_API_TOKEN environment variable);
+• You have a valid API token from your inference provider (via api_token or an environment variable);

-• The specified model is available and accessible via the Hugging Face API or your own hosted inference endpoint;
+• The specified model is available and accessible via the endpoint;

-• The model supports free-text input and generates numeric outputs in response to structured prompts.
+• The model supports the standard messages array format (with system/user roles) and generates numeric outputs in response to the prompts.

 Calls to the API are rate-limited, may incur usage costs, and require an internet connection.
-This feature is experimental and is not guaranteed to work with all Hugging Face-hosted models.
+This feature is experimental and is not guaranteed to work with all models or providers.

 generate_typicality(